Azure/ip-masq-agent-v2/README.md

 Based on the original [ip-masq-agent](https://github.com/kubernetes-sigs/ip-masq-agent), v2 aims to solve more specific networking cases, allow for more configuration options, and improve observability.
 This includes:
 * Merging configuration from multiple sources
-* Support for health checking
-* Better detection of problematic and conflicting configurations
+* Detecting conflicting configurations
+* Fixing security vulnerabilities
+* Quickly crashing on errors

 ## Overview